AKAlshamsi01/AKAlshamsi01/README.md

 - 👀 I’m interested in spoken languages, programming languages
 - 🌱 I’m currently learning Japanese, working in development
 - 📫 How to reach me asmak.alshamsi@gmail.com
+- whatever is here; is an open-source and for learning purposes

 <!---
 AKAlshamsi01/AKAlshamsi01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.